the trail to the James River landing where slaves were loaded on ships is now commemorated in Richmond

 Representing the heritage of slavery may be the toughest challenge at historical sites in Virginia.

 Civil War re-enactments are common across Virginia, with people dressing in period costumes.
 Characters dressed in costume present historical interpretation at Colonial Williamsburg and various historic sites in Virginia, characters dressed in costume present historical interpretation.
 Only after 2000 was it possible to find characters interpreting the institution of slavery.
 Obviously, no historic site is going to re-enact the cruel punishments imposed upon recalcitrant slaves, but in the Twentieth Century the institution of slavery was marginalized in historic interpretation.
-It was easy to find a famous Virginia plantation that offers no more than passing comments about the majority of people who lived there.
+It was easy to find a famous Virginia plantation house that offers no more than passing comments about the majority of people who lived there.

-Some historic plantations such as Mount Vernon built re-creations of slave cabins and marked the locations of slave graveyards.
+Some historic plantations such as Mount Vernon have built re-creations of slave cabins and marked the locations of slave graveyards.
 Other than Mount Vernon, Monticello, Montpelier, Colonial Williamsburg, and the Booker T. Washington Memorial, however, few sites in Virginia have dedicated substantial resources towards presenting the slave experience to modern visitors before the Black Lives Matter movement in 2020.
 The colonial plantations along Route 5, between Richmond and Williamsburg, preserve the houses of the wealthy gentry.
 Tourism marketing highlighted the life of the wealthy who lived in those homes.
 Tourists were expected to be less interested in struggling with their emotions if challenged to explore the difficult lives of the majority of residents at those sites - the enslaved workers.